 PACE CHART (examples)

 Multiply Hours in Program by 1.5 (Results are rounded down)

-Total Hours to Complete Program Maximum Number of Attempted Hours Allowed (150%)
+Total Hours to Complete Program

 30 45

 40 60

 60 90

 65 97

 Qualitative Criteria: Grade Point Average

 All ASUMH students must maintain a grade point average for every term and cumulatively of a 2.0 or higher.
 Transfer hours are not included in the grade point average for determining satisfactory academic progress.